 This is a big question that other marriers want to know about.
 Photographers, as creatives, have a bit of a reputation for being a little flighty and unresponsive!
 So, talk up how easy it was to get a hold of your photographer!
 Mention that they were always at the end of the phone (if they were!)

-‘Hakim was always so responsive to my many questions and concerns I had.
+‘Hakim was always so responsive to the many questions and concerns I had.
 I could expect a response from him within 24 hours and usually much quicker than that’.

 How was the process of working together?